How To Change ECR Passport To Non-ECR (2023)

 Click on Apply for Fresh Passport

-Step 4: Select Online Application option
+Step 4: Select the Online Application option

 Since you are doing this online, it will be Alternative 1.
 If you select Alternative 2, you can download the form and fill it offline.